Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality

 \subsubsection{Convergence of Dual Function}

-The convergence of the dual function value $g(\lambda)$ is illustrated in Fig. \ref{fig:plot_test_dual_optimization_starlink_constellation_varying_beta_d_o_and_p_o_horizontal}a for different $\beta$ values.
-The results show that the dual function value increases and stabilizes over iterations, indicating convergence to the optimal value, as expected from Theorem \ref{theorem:convergence:classic}.
-The performance of the converted LISL matching and flow routing decisions from the iterated Lagrange multipliers is shown in Fig. \ref{fig:plot_test_dual_optimization_starlink_constellation_varying_beta_d_o_and_p_o_horizontal}b.
-The results show that the network throughput increases and stabilizes over iterations, indicating the optimized Lagrange multipliers lead to improved LISL matching and flow routing decisions.
-Also, the network throughput is higher in $\beta=0.5$ than the ones in $\beta=0.7$ and $0.9$, indicating that a slower step size decay rate leads to better performance due to more exploration of the Lagrange multipliers' space.
-Also, we observe that the network throughput is achieving a near maximum value around $K=500$ iterations.
+The convergence of the dual function $g(\lambda)$ is illustrated in Fig.~\ref{fig:plot_test_dual_optimization_starlink_constellation_varying_beta_d_o_and_p_o_horizontal}a for different $\beta$ values.
+As expected for subgradient methods, the per-iteration dual values are not necessarily monotone and may fluctuate when multiple flows compete for the same bottleneck LISLs.
+Nevertheless, the diminishing step size progressively damps these fluctuations, while Theorem \ref{theorem:convergence:classic} concerns the best-so-far dual value rather than every individual iterate.
+The performance of the converted LISL matching and flow routing decisions from the iterated Lagrange multipliers is shown in Fig.~\ref{fig:plot_test_dual_optimization_starlink_constellation_varying_beta_d_o_and_p_o_horizontal}b.
+The converted throughput can also fluctuate across iterations, but it approaches a stable level as the multipliers settle.
+The network throughput is higher for $\beta=0.5$ than for $\beta=0.7$ and $0.9$, indicating that a slower step-size decay leads to better performance because it explores the multiplier space more thoroughly.
+Also, we observe that the throughput reaches a near-maximum value around $K=500$ iterations.
 For the remaining simulations, we fix $\beta=0.5$ and $K=500$.